sjproctor/rails_challenges/wildlife_tracker_challenge/README.md

 - this installs a directory called `spec`
 - look at the spec file
 - (maybe)run `bundle install`
+- Troubleshooting: from the project-level, run `bundle exec rspec`, or `rspec spec/models/animal_spec.rb` rather than running RSpec inside the spec or model file.

 #### Story: As the consumer of the API, I want to see validation errors if an animal doesn't include a common name, or a latin name. (done)